Low Calorie Rotis and Low Cal Parathas Recipes

-While including these cereals in your weight loss diet, also keep in mind
+5 points to keep in mind while including these cereals in your weight loss diet:

-1. To cook them very little fat and if possible with olive oil.
+1. To cook them very little fat and if possible with peanut oil or olive oil.

 2. Avoid addition of fat laden ghee and butter while kneading the dough for the roti / paratha.

 3. Always add one vegetable to the roti dough to make up for your vitamins and minerals.

 4. Serve and enjoy them immediately as they are cooked in less fat, they might turn chewy with time.